mmistakes/minimal-mistakes/_jobs/2020-07-17-ml-salmonella-postdoc-position.md

 {
   "@context" : "https://schema.org/",
   "@type" : "JobPosting",
-  "title" : "Postdoc Computational Biology", "description" : "<p>This is a postdoc position to develop new *Salmonella* typing and phenotype prediction methods from genomes and metagenomes using population genomics and machine learning.
+  "title" : "Machine learning computational biology postdoc in bacterial genomics", "description" : "<p>This is a postdoc position to develop new Salmonella typing and phenotype prediction methods from genomes and metagenomes using population genomics and machine learning.
 The project is novel in a number of ways.
 We will be using graph representations to identify polymorphisms in ~250,000 genomes then use that information to train